HRR Anchor and the TRIPS treadmill test

 What this article is about

-This article is about a practical way to collect better baseline anchor values for TRIPS.
+This article is about a repeatable way to collect better baseline anchor values for TRIPS.

 The goal is not to run a lab-grade physiology test.

-The goal is to get a more believable starting point for:
+The goal is to get a better starting point for:

 • baseline walking speed